malach-it/boruta-server/README.md

 This server is on an ongoing beta stage.
 Developments are moving fast on master then are keen to be less stable.
 Tagged versions are said to be more stable and sanity tested.

-As far as I know, there are no production deployments of the server.
-I would be happy to contribute to deployments if ones want to go for it.
-Reach out, we can discuss the needs of your use case.

 ## Implemented specifications and certification

 As it, boruta server aim to follow the RFCs from IETF: